 Under the nose is found the mouth; in Friulian, the mouth is called la bocje.
 A small mouth may be described as une bocje piçule; a broad mouth, une bocje largje.
 The masculine singular form of largje is larc.
 On the outside of the mouth are the lips: i lavris.
 The upper lip is called il lavri parsore; the lower lip is il lavri sot.
 Inside the mouth are found the teeth and the tongue; the Friulian for tooth is il dint, and for tongue it is la lenghe.
 The plural of il dint is i dincj (teeth).
 Of a person with buck teeth, it may be said: al à i dincj infûr (his teeth stick out).

 On either side of the mouth is un smursiel (cheek); the plural form is i smursiei.
 The cheeks are also known as la muse.
 The lower jaw is called la mandibule; in this zone, a man may have a beard: une barbe.
-Of course, the beard does not grow on the mandible itself, but on the cheeks: su la muse.
+Of course, the beard grows not on the mandible itself, but on the cheeks: su la muse.
 A man may also have a moustache on the upper lip: une mostacje.
 The Friulian for moustache is usually used in the plural: o ai barbe e mostacjis (I have a beard and moustache).
 An individual hair of the beard or moustache is called un pêl; its plural form is i pêi.
 For instance, the hairs of the beard is expressed as i pêi de barbe in Friulian.
 Note that i cjavei is used only to refer to the hair on the top of the head.